 So, yes, roaming in Dark Souls is not really something you do, given the lethality of even the lowliest enemy, until you're very, very confident in the game.
 And that's exactly when your game gets invaded by a max level idiot with a giant sword...

 10. The Witness

 Jonathan Blow's game is unlike any other on this list.
 It's a pacifistic, smart puzzler that breaks the frame every time it can.
 At core, it's a simple set of logic puzzles that get progressively more complex as they layer on each other.
 These are represented as panels throughout its open world.

 And what an open world.
 Players amble around a landscape that's rich with history, with several generations of ruins and repair visible in the buildings and hills.
 Everywhere you go, there are strange figures, some hidden in the landscape.

 Get on and strange secrets reveal themselves.
 Audio recordings, those strange statues, images in the world that can only be seen from one angle, under certain circumstances… The more panels you unlock, the stranger the game gets - and you will never forget that it's a game.

 11. No Man's Sky

 No doubt a divisive entry considering the legal controversies surrounding it, No Man's Sky is still a game that resonates with us enough to justify its inclusion on our list.
-In fact, with over 18 quintillion planets to explore, No Man's Sky exhibits one of the most fully-realized open worlds even if the "game" component is notably lacking.
+In fact, with over 18 quintillion planets to explore and every patch improving the game, No Man's Sky exhibits one of the most fully-realized open worlds even if the "game" component is notably lacking.

 No Man's Sky is all about survival and exploration, giving you the power to name and document new species across, well, all the planets even though – as the developer puts it – "it will take you 585 billion years to see them all."
 Although there isn't much of an online portion of the game so far, there's more than enough content to keep you occupied for years in the single-player mode alone.